abratashov/react-course/README.md

 2. (*) Block the buttons for adding / deleting goods for the duration of the request to the server

 Details at the end of the react-7 video.

+# Lesson 8

+Chrome Network Throttling / 2G / 3G - testing slow internet connection

+Each API request should be wrapped in the `try / catch`

+API layer for store

+Until data is not fetched from the server, we have to render a stub component or add a sequence of loaders and show a spinner.

+React Dev Tools / MobX Dev Tools

+The iterators should call the pure components inside the body, but not render complex HTML

+Pure Components - accepts the only props and functions, and doesn't have access to store/state

+Only `=>` functions could be destructuring from the object

+For the best performance, need to pass the ID of the resource inside the child component that fetches data from the store.

+The problem of immutability React and mutability of MobX - hard to optimize caching

+For best performance of components re-rendering, it's better to pass simple type to props instead of object

+`React.memo` should be applied only for heavy components at the last step

+The component should render only particular information and render other components that are responsible for other data.
+If we break this rule, the complex component will be re-rendered many times that slowing down the app.

+Pre-rendering - caching responses and then rendering SPA, need for Google performance report